opencloud-eu/awesome-apps/webApps/README.md

 ### Licensing

-Please make sure that the assets you add to this repo have a license that allows us to keep them in this repository and to show them in the ownCloud Web App Store.
+Please make sure that the assets you add to this repo have a license that allows us to keep them in this repository and to show them in the OpenCloud Web App Store.
 If you are not sure about the license of an asset, please do not add it.

 ## Downloadable app versions

-Our Web Apps have certain requirements for serving them via ownCloud Infinite Scale.
-See the [developer documentation](https://owncloud.dev/services/web/#web-apps) for details.
+Our Web Apps have certain requirements for serving them via OpenCloud.
+See the [developer documentation](https://docs.opencloud.eu/services/web/#web-apps) for details.
 Your app must follow these requirements to be served via the Web App Store, otherwise we cannot accept your app.
 Simply put, your app must be downloadable as a `.zip` file and must contain a `manifest.json` file in the root of the zip file which specifies the entry point of your app.
 Downloadable app versions should be referenced under the `versions` key